 From paid research studies to part-time student employment, there are many opportunities to work at CU Boulder.
-Aside from earning money, working on-campus is a great way to get involved, meet new people and gain work experience.
-Here are just a few of the many benefits you’ll experience by working on campus.
+Aside from earning money, working on-campus is a great way to get involved, meet others and gain work experience.
+Here are just a few of the benefits you’ll experience by working on campus.

 Meet new people

-Working on-campus with other student employees gives you the opportunity to meet and spend time with new peers.
-Some departments on campus such as the Rec Center, Environmental Center and Housing & Dining Services are some of the largest employers of students.
+Working on-campus with other student employees allows you to meet and spend time with fellow Buffs.
+Departments like the Rec Center, Environmental Center and Housing & Dining Services are some of the largest employers of students.

-There are certain skills you can gain with on-campus jobs, such as customer service and interpersonal skills, that you can use in your future career.
-There are also many opportunities for student jobs specific to your industry, such as graphic design and research.
-All of these experiences look great on a résumé.
+There are skills you can develop with on-campus jobs that you can use in your future career.
+These include customer service, communication and interpersonal skills.
+There are also many student jobs specific to your industry, such as graphic design and research.
+All of these experiences look great on a resume.

 Get to know CU faculty and staff

-On-campus employment offers opportunities to work more closely with faculty and staff, and establish a connection.
-Staff and faculty can become mentors and potentially lead to future internship, research opportunities or letters of recommendation.
+On-campus employment offers opportunities to work more closely with faculty and staff.
+Staff and faculty can become mentors, and potentially lead to future internship, research opportunities or letters of recommendation.